isotopp/isotopp.github.io/_posts/2019-10-05-data-centers-and-energy.md

 partitions are used (3 devices in 2 OU) for a more square device front, minimising friction and allowing larger heat sinks.
 It also allows larger fans, with in turn allows moving the same volume of air with less RPM and a lot less power.
-Best observed cases I have observed were as low as 5-10W for a 350W server.
+Best cases I have personally observed were as low as 5-10W for a 350W server.

 ![](/uploads/data-centers-and-energy/ocp-server.png)